 Having an organised office or studio is important because studies show it’s harder to concentrate and focus in a disorganised, cluttered or untidy space.
 Even if you’re lucky enough to love the work you do, wouldn’t it be great to work more efficiently and complete your tasks and projects sooner, giving you more time to spend with friends and family, or work on your passion projects or side hustle?

 To make sure you’re making the most of the time you spend working we’ve compiled nine inspiring office organisation ideas so you can get organised once and for all.
-And if you're looking for more office inspiration, then see our roundups of the best office chairs and best desks, or see our office storage solutions.
+And if you're looking for more office inspiration, then see our roundups of the best office chairs for back pain and best desks, or see our office storage solutions.

 Our top office organisation ideas